PepsiCo: Acquisitions and divestments

-In July 2012, PepsiCo announced a joint venture with the Theo Muller Group which was named Muller Quaker Dairy.
+In July 2012, PepsiCo announced a joint venture with the Theo Muller Group, which was named Muller Quaker Dairy.
 This marked PepsiCo's first entry into the dairy space in the U.S. The joint venture was dissolved in December 2015.

+On December 20, 2017, PepsiCo moved its shares to Nasdaq after trading 39 years on the New York Stock Exchange.

-On May 25, 2018, PepsiCo announced that it would acquire fruit and veggie snack maker Bare Foods.
-It will also quarter-own allMotti in late November 2018 and it will be PepsiCo's first owned Tech and Computer Service company.
+On May 25, 2018, PepsiCo announced that it would acquire fruit and vegetable snack maker Bare Foods.
+It started quarter-owning allMotti in late November 2018 and was PepsiCo's first owned Tech and Computer Service company.

 On August 20, 2018, PepsiCo announced that it had entered into agreement to acquire SodaStream.
 The purchase was completed in December 2018 as part of a strategic plan to steer Pepsi toward offering healthier products.

 In 2019, PepsiCo sued four small farmers in India US$142,000 each for growing a type of potato it says it owns.
 Pepsi said they would end the suit if the farmers grew potatoes for them.
 A number of Farmers' associations are requesting that the government get involved in the case stating that Pepsi is attempting to intimidate people.
 After pressure from the public as well as state and national governments, PepsiCo withdrew the lawsuit on May 2, 2019.

-On October 3, 2019, PepsiCo announced that they will leave Indonesia after terminating their partnership with local distributor PT Anugerah Indofood Barokah Makmur (AIBM).
+On October 3, 2019, PepsiCo announced that they would leave Indonesia after terminating their partnership with local distributor PT Anugerah Indofood Barokah Makmur (AIBM).
 Both companies stopped production of PepsiCo products on October 10.
 This has resulted in KFC and Pizza Hut chains in the country to switch to Coca-Cola products.

-On December 2, 2019, PepsiCo acquired the snacks brand, BFY Brands, who are going to be folded into the Frito-Lay division.
+On December 2, 2019, PepsiCo acquired the snacks brand, BFY Brands, who were then folded into the Frito-Lay division.

 In March 2020, PepsiCo announced that it had entered into agreement to acquire Rockstar Energy for US$3.85 billion.

 In January 2021, as a plan to fight global warming, PepsiCo announced that it is planning to achieve net zero greenhouse gas emissions by 2040, knowing that it had already started generating about 57 million metric tonnes of greenhouse gas emissions globally in 2019.